MarkvHeusden/WiFan/README.md

 ## ✅ Step 6: Done!!

 This is where I'm going to end this project.
 I did want to add some additional things, but this project was way harder than expected and it took me a lot of time.
-So feel free to expand this project yourself with cool features!
+So, feel free to expand this project yourself with cool features!

 ![](https://media.giphy.com/media/3XiQswSmbjBiU/giphy.gif)